SixLabors/docs/articles/imagesharp.web/index.md

-# Introduction
+﻿# Introduction

 ### What is ImageSharp.Web?
 ImageSharp.Web is a high performance ASP.NET Core Middleware built on top of ImageSharp that allows the processing and caching of image requests via a simple API.

 ImageSharp.Web is designed from the ground up to be flexible and extensible.
-The library provides API endpoints for common image processing operations and the building blocks to allow for the development of addtional extensions to add image sources, caching mechanisms or even your own processing API.
+The library provides API endpoints for common image processing operations and the building blocks to allow for the development of additional extensions to add image sources, caching mechanisms or even your own processing API.

 ### License
 Imagesharp.Web is licensed under under the terms of [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
 Commercial support licensing options are available in addition to this license, see https://sixlabors.com/pricing for details.